 If you want to avoid the hamster wheel of managing medications and enduring continued tissue destruction, then getting to the root of the problem may interest you.

 Did you know that once you have one autoimmune disease, your chances of developing more of them are much higher?
 This is especially true when there’s uncontrolled inflammation, like when you are in a “flare.”
 When your immune system is actively in self-attack mode, it is hypervigilant as well as overloaded, and can more easily start to attack other types of self-tissue.
 This is not a good situation!

 Can you get rid of autoimmune diseases forever?

 Remission is something you can work towards.
-It’s the goal of any functional immune specialist.
+It’s the goal of any immune specialist.
 And, it gives you many more options than helplessly doing nothing to prevent a slow (or rapid) loss of parts of your body or brain.